 The best time to enroll in a Medicare Supplement plan is during your six-month Open Enrollment Period.
 During this time, pre-existing conditions aren’t used to deny coverage or increase the monthly premium.

 We can help.
 Our licensed insurance agents can assist with anything Medicare.
-From answering simple questions and education to verifying doctors and drugs, we’re here for you.
-Once you decide on the right plan for your needs, our agents can guide you through the enrollment process.
+We’re here for you, from answering simple questions and education to verifying doctors and drugs.
+Once you decide on the right plan for your needs, our agents can guide you through enrollment.